endurantgames/cosmiclegends/src/classes/inventor.md

 - As a Power Combo, costing 1 Might and letting others join in
 - Joining a Power Combo, costing 1 Might.

+When you use a Power Word, it goes on cooldown until the start of the next Hero Phase.

 ### Core Power Words

 Your Core Power Words are **Experimental** and **Prototype**.